PRINCIPAL INVESTIGATOR

 Principal Investigator (PI)

 Dr. Pelham is Assistant Professor of Psychiatry in the UC San Diego School of Medicine and a clinical child/adolescent psychologist licensed in the State of California (#33091).
 Dr. Pelham's research focuses on externalizing spectrum psychopathology in children and adolescents.
 His current emphasis is on developing new paradigms for studying parenting and its links to problem behavior.
-Dr. Pelham's work is funded by 5 active awards as PI or Co-PI from the National Institutes of Health, state government, and private foundations.
+Dr. Pelham's work is currently funded by awards from the NIH and private foundations.

 POSTDOCTORAL FELLOWS